 Of course, I took my camera with me and it got me thinking, about my love for Landscape Photography, and there came this Blog Post idea…

 3 Reasons Why I Absolutely Adore Landscape Photography

-Capturing the Atmosphere – Whilst it’s great to photograph people, sometimes capturing the view you were all looking at can instil the beautiful memories in a different way and looking back at the images can really spark our experience anchor.
+Capturing the Atmosphere – Whilst it’s great to Photograph people, sometimes capturing the view you were all looking at can instil the beautiful memories differently and looking back at the images can really spark our experience anchor.
 When you truly feel like you’ve captured the feeling of peacefulness in that gorgeous open air, it can all come rushing back when viewing those images, and it is really wonderful!
 They allow me to capture a place or moment that is special that I may never be able to go back to or capture again, just as I experienced it.
-My images represent the way I saw the Landscape and how I felt in that moment.
+My images represent the way I saw the Landscape and how I felt at that specific moment.

-A different View Point – Not only does taking landscape shots push me to explore new places but it also encourages me to explore different times of the day where I may usually be inside, such as sunset or sunrise when landscape photo ops can be at their prime.
-Because it can be harder to get out at those times, as daily life simply doesn’t allow the time for it, the most interesting light can often be found by, setting an alarm in the morning, for example; I’ve definitely seen more sunrises in my time as a photographer than I ever have done before!
+A different View Point – Not only does taking landscape Shots push me to explore new places but it also encourages me to explore different times of the day, when I may usually be inside, such as Sunset or Sunrise when landscape Photo ops can be at their prime.
+Because it can be harder to get out at those times, as daily life simply doesn’t allow the time for it, the most interesting light can often be found by, setting an alarm in the morning, (for example); I’ve definitely seen more Sunrises in my time as a Photographer than I ever have done before!
 Even if you’re a little tired at first, when it comes to looking at/editing the images – the adrenaline high is utterly fantastic and makes up for any discomfort whilst shooting at potentially anti-social hours.